NiklasRosenstein/readthedocs-custom-steps/README.md

 > It will rename your Python executable and install a substitute.
 It does not currently provide an
 > automated way to revert this change.

+__Testing this package__

+To test this package in a similar environment as Read the Docs itself, you can run `make -f test/Makefile`.
+Note that this requires Docker and a Docker volume called `pip-caches`.
+Note that the Make command is expected to return status code `27` as defined in the `test/readthedocs-config.yml` file.

 ---

 <p align="center">Copyright &copy; 2020 Niklas Rosenstein</p>